-On June 4, 2013, by resolution # 91, the County Legislature authorized borrowing of \$648,840 to replace thirty-six call taking, dispatch, and training room console furniture workstations that were installed in 2003 and are not compliant with the most recent computer workstation standards.
-This replacement will take place simultaneously with the installation of the radio system replacement to minimize operational interruption.
-Communications console furniture is in use 24 hours a day, 7 days a week.
-This work will start
+In June 4, 2013, by resolution # 91, the County Legislature authorized borrowing of \$648,840 to replace thirty-six call taking, dispatch, and training room console furniture workstations that were installed in 2003 and are not compliant with the most recent computer workstation standards.
+This replacement took place simultaneously with the installation of the radio system replacement to minimize operational interruption and was completed in August 2014.
+We are still working on some minor updates on carpeting.